-Whatever the idea, it must be clearly developed and realistic.
-Simply saying, “We should use a new social media platform,” for example, isn’t enough: which social media platform?
+Whatever the idea, whether it’s suggesting new technology or proposing a rebrand, it must be developed and realistic.
+Simply saying, “We should use a new social media platform,” for example, isn’t enough.
+Which social media platform?
 Who would be in charge of it?
-And, most importantly, will it make a difference for the business?
+And will it make a difference for the business?

-Ask yourself enough questions about your idea to make sure you understand it first.
-You may even decide that the idea may not be worth the time or effort to pitch.
+Ask yourself enough questions about your idea to make sure you fully understand it.
+You may decide that the idea may not be worth the time or effort to pitch it.

-Any idea you bring to upper management should first have strong support—by your coworkers, namely those who would be affected by the change, and any senior members of the organization who will have a hand in approval.
+Any idea you bring to upper management should first have strong support from your co-workers, especially those who would be affected by the change, and any senior members of the organization who will have a say in approval.

 A good idea needs a good plan.
 Before you set up the meeting to pitch your idea, examine all possible angles.